RenderKit/ospray/doc/api.md

 The call returns an `OSPData` handle to the created array.
 The calling program guarantees that the `sharedData` pointer will remain valid for the duration that this data array is being used.
-The number of elements `numItems` must be positive, thus there cannot be an empty data object.
+The number of elements `numItems` must be positive (there cannot be an empty data object).
 The data is arranged in three dimensions, with specializations to two or one dimension (if some `numItems` are 1).
 The distance between consecutive elements (per dimension) is given in bytes with `byteStride`